Phoenix has the best hiking, trail running, and mountain biking opportunities.

 - Consider bringing these 10 essentials, even on a day hike.

-One of the reasons people visit or live in the Phoenix area is a natural beauty.
+One of the reasons people visit or live in the Phoenix area is our natural beauty.
 What better way is there to experience it than to be outside?

 Is there anything we should add?
 Let us know in the comments below.